 A hobby box will contain one pack, and Panini is promising five autograph or memorabilia cards.
 The sixth card will be from the base set and will be numbered, but some packs will include a base parallel card.
 Boxes are online here for $450-$500.

-Immaculate Collegiate, which is scheduled to be released the week of Aug.
-26, will highlight autographs, premium patches, and will take advantage of a strong 2020 NFL draft class that includes Heisman Trophy winner Joe Burrow and former Alabama quarterback Tua Tagovailoa.
-The SRP for boxes is $325 with five boxes per case.
+Immaculate Collegiate will highlight autographs, premium patches, and will take advantage of a strong 2020 NFL draft class that includes Heisman Trophy winner Joe Burrow and former Alabama quarterback Tua Tagovailoa.
+There will be five boxes per case.
 Autograph cards will include recent college stars and current NFL standouts pictured from their collegiate days.